VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Experiments

 Building upon the foundational analysis of average diagnostic performance, our investigation further explores the nuanced diagnostic capabilities of the model and junior ophthalmologist for both healthy ocular conditions and a spectrum of specific ophthalmological pathologies.
 This segment of our study was particularly comprehensive, encompassing a wide array of conditions ranging from commonplace to rare.
-Specifically, our focus extended to seven distinct conditions including Age-Related Macular Degeneration, Branch Retinal Vein Occlusion, Cataract, Diabetic Retinopathy, Drusen, Glaucoma, and Myopia.
-This exhaustive approach allowed for a holistic understanding of the diagnostic acumen of these prevalent and less common ophthalmological diseases or conditions.
-In addition, we also explore the diagnostic performance involving different signs.
-As shown in Figure \ref{Fig3}, VisionUnite and ophthalmologists perform significantly better than Gemini Pro and GPT-4V in six common and rare ophthalmic diseases or conditions except for Cataracts.
+Specifically, our focus extended to seven distinct conditions including Age-Related Macular Degeneration (AMD), Branch Retinal Vein Occlusion (BRVO), Cataract, Diabetic Retinopathy (DR), Drusen, Glaucoma, and Myopia as shown in Table \ref{Fig3}.
+In addition, we explore the diagnostic performance of different signs in Table \ref{Fig3-2}.
+VisionUnite and ophthalmologists perform significantly better than Gemini Pro and GPT-4V in six common and underrepresented ophthalmic Diseases except for Cataracts.
 The performance of GPT-4V on cataracts is comparable with VisionUnite and ophthalmologists.
-Among the diseases or conditions, VisionUnite has the best diagnostic performance in four diseases or conditions: Age-Related Macular Degeneration (AMD), Diabetic Retinopathy (DR), Drusen, and Glaucoma.
-Ophthalmologists perform better in three types of diseases or conditions: Branch Retinal Vein Occlusion, Cataract, and Myopia.
-For Cataract and Drusen, due to the small number of test samples, there may be significant differences in performance between different models.
-For AMD and DR, due to the tendency of ophthalmologists to provide incorrect disease staging, their performance is not as good as VisionUnite.
-Regarding diagnosis involving different signs, VisionUnite and ophthalmologists are also better than GPT-4V and Gemini Pro.
-As shown in Figure c1-c5, VisionUnite and ophthalmologists perform similarly on OCD (Optical Cup Disc).
-For FHE (Fundus Hemorrhages Examination) and Macular, VisionUnite performs better.
-For FBC (Fundus Boundary Color) and Vascular, ophthalmologists perform better.
-In terms of diagnostic relevance except for macular, ophthalmologists are better than all other models, which also reflects the ability of ophthalmologists to explain the results.
+Among the Diseases, VisionUnite has the best diagnostic performance in four Diseases: AMD, DR, Drusen, and Glaucoma.
+For AMD and DR, their performance is not as good as VisionUnite due to the tendency of ophthalmologists to provide incorrect disease staging.
+Regarding diagnosis involving different signs, VisionUnite is also better than GPT-4V and Gemini Pro.